-The SBR Program have created an external test environment that simulates the SBR production environment, which will covers the component parts of SBR, including the generic facilities and agency specific services connected to them.
+The SBR Program has created an external test environment that simulates the SBR production environment.
+It covers the component parts of SBR, including the generic facilities and agency specific services connected to them.

 The SBR Program has also defined all SBR testing boundaries (including interfaces), entry criteria for each boundary interface and provides an SBR test coordinator for first level management and support of all boundary interfaces for the interconnected testing environments.

-To support the test services, a library of test credentials, Australian business numbers (AUSkey) and test data is provided to software developers that will be recognised by agencies during testing.
+A library of test credentials, Australian business numbers (ABNs) and test data provided to software developers will be recognised by agencies during testing.

-It is important to obtain solid knowledge of the SBR Solution Overview, SBR Taxonomy AU, ReadMe files in the SDK, the Message Implementation Guide and the SBR Self Certification Testing Guide.
+It is important to obtain solid knowledge of the SBR Solution Overview, SBR Taxonomy AU, ReadMe files in the SDK, the MIG and the SBR program self-certification testing guide (PDF, 466KB).

-The SBR Program follows a self-certification model which is based on the current ATO process for software developer certification.
+The SBR Program follows a self-certification model based on the current ATO process for software developer certification.
 Software developers will need to:

-- establish the minimum criteria that the software must meet
+- establish the minimum criteria the software must meet

 - declare that they have achieved the required testing results.